Should I sell my house or rent it out?

 Costs of renting out a home

-Even though you’ll be earning rental income, you’re still responsible for paying the mortgage, which may not be entirely covered by the rent you receive.
+- Mortgage: Even though you’ll be earning rental income, you’re still responsible for paying the mortgage, which may not be entirely covered by the rent you receive.
+You’ll also still be responsible for paying property taxes.

 Costs of selling a home

-At up to 6 percent of your home’s sale price, the commission you pay to your agent could be your biggest expense when selling your home.
+- Real estate commissions: At up to 6 percent of your home’s sale price, Realtor fees could be your biggest expense when selling your home.

-Deciding whether you should rent or sell your home depends on both monetary and lifestyle factors.
-To help guide your decision, consider what your financial situation is like, whether you’ll return to your current location anytime soon or if you’re interested in being a landlord.
+Deciding whether you should rent or sell your home requires careful consideration of your financial situation, your lifestyle and the local housing market.
+To help guide your decision, consider the costs of both options, whether you’ll return to your current location anytime soon and if you’re interested in being a landlord.